vendasta/content-style-guide/13-writing-for-translation.md

 layout: page
 ---

-MailChimp serves millions of users in hundreds of countries and territories, not just the United States.
+Vendasta serves millions of users in hundreds of countries and territories, not just the United States.
 As our user base grows, it becomes more and more important that our content is accessible to people around the world.

 We call the process of writing copy for translation “internationalization.”
 This section will address things you can do to help international audiences, including translators, better comprehend your text.

 ## Basics

-Our [Knowledge Base](http://kb.mailchimp.com) is available to all users in English, Spanish, and French.
+Our [Knowledge Base](http://kb.Vendasta.com) is available to all users in English, Spanish, and French.
 Sometimes other pieces of content will be translated as well.

 We try to write all of our content in standard, straightforward English that can be understood by users with limited English proficiency.
 It's much easier for a translator to clearly communicate ideas written in straightforward, uncomplicated sentences.